 A nuclear accident devastated the region near Chernobyl, Ukraine, on April 26, 1986.
-These images show the area around the nuclear power plant three days after the accident, six years after the accident, and 25 years after the accident.
+These images show the area around the nuclear power plant three days after the accident, six years later, and 25 years later.
+The other sections also show the area almost 30 years after the accident.

-This area is near the common borders of Ukraine, Belarus, and Russia.
-The plant lies near the Pripyat River at the northwest end of a cooling pond.
+Near the common borders of Ukraine, Belarus, and Russia, the Chernobyl Nuclear Power Plant lies near the Pripyat River at the northwestern end of a cooling pond.
 The pond is 12 km long; during normal operation the plant discharged warm water counterclockwise around the pond, taking in cool water near the north end.
 Just northwest of the plant is the city of Pripyat.
 The smaller town of Chernobyl lies south of the cooling pond.

 Radiation contamination later forced abandonment even outside the 30-km zone.
 High levels of cesium-137 detected years later caused further abandonment.
 In all, more than 120,000 people from 213 villages and cities were relocated outside contaminated areas.

 In 2011, the director of the Chernobyl power plant, Ihor Gramotkin, was asked when the area would again be inhabitable.
 He responded, “At least 20,000 years” (Harrell and Marson).